 It’s easy to get tunnel vision when you’re working on your own blog, to the point that you can often overlook the bigger picture of how your website looks when you first view it.

 Take a moment to quickly scan over your blog and identify any visual deficiencies that stand out.
-Everything from the design of social media icons to font can typically be addressed via a plug-in, and if you know what you are looking for it will be easier to find what you need.
+Everything from the design of social media icons to the font can typically be addressed via a plug-in, and if you know what you are looking for it will be easier to find what you need.